bryanluwz/NTU-FYP-Chatbot-AI/README.md

 This repository contains the AI server implementation for the NTU Final Year Project (FYP) Chatbot.
 This AI server is built using Python and Flask for processing chatbot logic.
 This AI server powers the chatbot's core functionalities, providing a seamless and intelligent user experience.

+## Warning

+I might have messed up some of the code trying to get the Docker setup to work.
+If you encounter any issues, please let me know and I will not fix it, because I'm done with this project.

 ## Features

 Key features of the AI server include: